UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 ## Projects
 ### LlvmBindingsGenerator
 This is the P/Invoke generator for the handle wrappers in Ubiquity.NET.Llvm.Interop.
-It uses `CppSharp` to parse the C or C++ headers and generate wrappers for all the handles in the native library (Global, Context, and global aliased).
+It uses `CppSharp` to parse the C consumable headers and generate wrappers for all the handles in the native library (Global, Context, and global aliased).

 #### Usage
 `LlvmBindingsGenerator -l <llvmRoot> -e <extensionsRoot> [-o <OutputPath>]`